Atlas975/Notes/Networking/Network_tools.md

 	3. The destination host receives a request and sends back a ICMP/UDP "echo reply" packet.
 	4. The time it takes for the reply packet to reach the source host is measured and recorded.

-## iperf
+## Iperf
 - iperf is a tool that is used to measure network performance by generating traffic between two endpoints and measuring the [[Network_architecture#Bandwidth|Bandwidth]].
-- Useful for testing individual connections to a
+- Useful for testing individual connections to a host and to optimise network configurations

 > ![[Pasted image 20230220113021.png|650|650]]
 > ![[Pasted image 20230220113055.png|650|650]]